-- (1) Includes 535,208 shares held by JNB Group, LLC, an entity of which Mr. Bruce is the manager.
-Mr. Bruce is deemed to have voting and dispositive power over the shares held by such entity but disclaims any pecuniary interest in the shares. - (2) Includes 140 shares held in trust for the benefit of Mr. Frantz's spouse and children.
+- Includes 140 shares held in trust for the benefit of Mr. Frantz's spouse and children.
 Mr. Frantz's spouse is the trustee of the trust.
-These shares are deemed beneficially owned under SEC rules, but Mr. Frantz disclaims beneficial ownership. - (3) Based solely upon the information contained in a Schedule 13G/A filed on February 10, 2021.
-According to that Schedule 13G/A, The Vanguard Group has sole voting power over none of the reported shares, shared voting power over 560,557 of the reported shares, sole dispositive power over 34,617,594 of the reported shares, and shared dispositive power over 723,378 of the reported shares. - (4) Based solely upon the information contained in a Schedule 13G/A filed on January 26, 2021.
-According to that Schedule 13G/A, Blackrock, Inc. has sole voting power over 32,850,948 of the reported shares, no shared voting power or shared dispositive power with respect to any reported shares, and sole dispositive power over all of the reported shares. - (5) Based solely upon the information contained in a Schedule 13G filed on February 16, 2021.
+These shares are deemed beneficially owned under SEC rules, but Mr. Frantz disclaims beneficial ownership. - (2) Mr. Wallace's employment was terminated effective September 13, 2021 and is no longer affiliated with the Company.
+As a result, no current information on his holdings of Uniti common stock is available.
+As of April 6, 2021, the date of Mr. Wallace's last Form 4, he held 185,740 shares.
+Additionally, in connection with his termination, our Board of Directors approved the acceleration and immediate vesting, based on actual performance as of August 31, 2021, of 119,193 of Mr. Wallace's performance-based restricted stock units (PBRSUs), representing a prorated number of PBRSUs held by Mr. Wallace based on the number of days Mr. Wallace was employed by the Company between the date of grant of each outstanding PBRSUs and his termination date. - (3) Based solely upon the information contained in a Schedule 13G/A filed on February 9, 2022.
+According to that Schedule 13G/A, The Vanguard Group has sole voting power over none of the reported shares, shared voting power over 257,362 of the reported shares, sole dispositive power over 37,597,685 of the reported shares, and shared dispositive power over 464,637 of the reported shares. - (4) Based solely upon the information contained in a Schedule 13G/A filed on January 27, 2022.
+According to that Schedule 13G/A, Blackrock, Inc. has sole voting power over 34,566,177 of the reported shares, no shared voting power or shared dispositive power with respect to any reported shares, and sole dispositive power over all of the reported shares.

+(5) Based solely upon the information contained in a Schedule 13G filed on February 16, 2021.
 According to that Schedule 13G, Elliott Investment Management L.P. has sole voting and dispositive power over all reported shares.